-Why Every Google Review Needs a Response
+Every Google Review Needs a Response

-By Hank Fasthoff | Updated April 11, 2026 | 5 min read
+By Hank Fasthoff | Updated May 31, 2026 | 5 min read

 That logic is wrong on both sides.
 Positive reviews deserve responses because they're public endorsements from real customers, and ignoring them is a missed opportunity.
-Negative reviews obviously need responses.
-But the reviews in between, the three-star "it was fine" reviews, are the ones that get neglected most and often contain the most useful feedback.
+Negative reviews obviously need responses, but the reviews in between, the three-star, "it was fine," reviews, are the ones that get neglected most and often contain the most useful feedback.

-Positive reviews are not free passes
+Positive reviews aren't free passes

 A five-star review is a customer telling the Internet that your business did something right.
 Responding to it reinforces the specific thing they valued, makes the reviewer feel recognized, and shows every future reader that the business pays attention.

 A response to a positive review doesn't need to be long.
 Two to three sentences that reference something specific from the review are enough.
-"Thank you for the kind words about our team, and we're glad the repair held up well" is better than "Thanks for the great review!" because it demonstrates that someone read what the customer wrote.
+"Thank you for the kind words about our team, and we're glad the repair held up well," is better than, "Thanks for the great review!," because it demonstrates that someone read what the customer wrote.

 Positive review responses also create more indexable content on your profile.
 Every response adds text that Google can associate with your business.
 If a customer mentions "brake repair" and you respond referencing "brake repair," that term appears twice on your profile in a natural context.